Precise and extensive characterization of an optical resonator for cavity-based quantum networks: Acknowledgments

 We thank Jae-Yoon Sim for experimental support and Josef Schupp for helpful discussions.
 K.~An was supported by the National Research Foundation (Grant No.~2020R1A2C3009299).
-This work has been supported by BK21 FOUR program, National Research Foundation with Grant No.~2019R1A5A1027055, 2020M3E4A10786711, 2020R1l1A2066622, and Samsung Electronics Co., Ltd (IO201211-08121-01).
+This work has been supported by National Research Foundation (Grant No.~2019R1A5A102705513 and 2020R1l1A2066622), BK21 FOUR program, Samsung Science and Technology Foundation (SSTF-BA2101-07 and SRFC-TC2103-01), and Samsung Electronics Co., Ltd (IO201211-08121-01).